QuGAN: A Quantum State Fidelity based Generative Adversarial Network

-In comparing our architecture to a classical GAN, parameterized by the same parameter counts, we visualize the result in Figure \ref{fig:real_gan}.
-As seen, the classical GAN with a parameter count of 4 in the Generator and 4 in the Discriminator performs significantly worse than our QuGAN, attaining a 87.5\% further Hellinger distance when compared with our QuGAN.
-Furthermore, we confirm this is not due to under-training the network, and illustrate in Figure \ref{fig:sub-second2} that even with 500 epochs the network does not learn the distribution well.
-We increase the parameter count up until 268, where the Hellinger distance begins to approach similar values to our GAN.
+In comparing our architecture to a classical GAN, we run a Tenforflow-based classical GAN with $k$ parameters over $100$ epochs, and measure the average Hellinger Distance using 100,000 samples generated from the generator, trained on classes 3/6/9.
+As seen, the classical GAN with a parameter count of 20 in the Generator and 20 in the Discriminator performs significantly worse than our QuGAN, with our QuGAN attaining a 56.14\% improvement with respect to Hellinger distance.
+We increase the parameter count up until 199, where the Hellinger distance begins to approach similar values to our QuGAN, with distances less than $0.3\%$ difference.
 These results are outlined in Table~\ref{tab:classiccompare}.
-We illustrate that to attain similar performance in a classical GAN, we need to use 268 parameters versus the 4 in our QuGAN - a 98.5\% reduction in parameters.
+We illustrate that to attain similar performance in a classical GAN, we need to use 199 parameters versus the 10 in our QuGAN - a 94.98\% reduction in parameters for a similar performance.